-The main aim is to boost adaptability and velocity because each iteration enables you to adjust the process compared to following a straight path in the entire process.
+The main aim of Agile is to boost adaptability and velocity of projects which allows SEO North to adapt our process at each iteration, this nimble planning enables us to adjust the process continually; compared to following a straight path approach in workflow processing.

-Agile project management can be used to boost SEO and digital marketing.
-Through the agile framework and Scrum, companies will have better results for their clients.
+Agile project management can be used to boost SEO or any type of digital marketing.
+Through the agile framework and Scrum, companies will offer better results for their client or own campaigns.

 For many companies, digital marketing and search engine optimization are not easy.
 Additionally, the digital world keeps changing as technology keeps advancing.
 The marketing world has also changed a lot as there are new competitors and new marketing platforms.
 These changes have made it hard for the management of change to keep up.

 Agile project management strategies have drastically changed software development and manufacturing industries.
 However, Agile is not very common in digital marketing.
 For SEO agencies, SEO sprints under the agile process of project management help ensure dependable results.

 The new project management strategies’ driving force is the urgent need for inspection and adaption, minimizing waste, and continuous improvement.
 The agile approach’s key result is that it improves speed, reduces costs, and boosts outcomes.